cmclaughlin24/hermes/README.md

     <img src="./docs/images/architecture.png" alt="Hermes Architecture">
 </div>

 1. The first step in the journey to create a notification, is the _client microservice_.
-The client microservice defines one or more conditions in which it would like to trigger a notification.
-Once it identifies, the microservice will publish an event to [RabbitMQ](https://www.rabbitmq.com/).
-For the distribution service to correctly process a message, it must take the following format:
+This service defines one or more conditions for triggering a notification.
+Once the service identifies these conditions, it publishes a message to [RabbitMQ](https://www.rabbitmq.com/).
+For the distribution service to process this message successfully, it must adhere to the following format:

     ```javascript
         {
-            "id": "",
+            "id": "",           // Universal Unique Identifier (UUID4) identifying the individual message
-            "type": "",
+            "type": "",         // name of the distribution event that should be triggered
             "payload": {},
             "metadata": {},
             "timeZone": "",